 Recent accounting pronouncements not yet adopted

-The Company has reviewed other recent accounting pronouncements and concluded that they are either not applicable to the business, or that no material impact is expected on the consolidated financial statements as a result of future adoption.
+The Company has reviewed other recent accounting pronouncements and concluded that they are either not applicable, or that no material impact is expected on the consolidated financial statements as a result of future adoption.

 4. Net Loss per Share